ezsystems/ezpublish-docker/README.md

 By default, the following system will be installed:
  - Vagrant will create a virtual machine using VirtualBox.
 This VM will run CoreOS
- - eZ Publish Community version v2014.11.0 will be installed
+ - Latest eZ Platform will be installed (any distribution available over *composer create-project* should work)
  - eZ Publish will be available on port 8080 on the VM

 ### Optional installation steps